Central Japan International Airport Station: Platforms

-Adjacent stations

 Station history

 Central Japan International Airport Station began operations on October 16, 2004, but initially only for workers at the airport site.
 It was opened officially to the general public on January 29, 2005, in advance of the opening of the airport in February.
-On May 23, 2005, a second platform was completed.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 24,485 passengers daily (boarding passengers only).